NCEAS/eml/docs/eml-semantic-annotation-primer.md

 1. **Hierarchical searches:** If you search for datasets containing "carbon flux" measurements, then datasets annotated as having measurements of "carbon dioxide flux" or "CO2 flux" will also be returned, because these are both types of "carbon flux".
 This is possible if the concepts come from a structured vocabulary where "carbon dioxide flux" is lower down in the hierarchy (i.e. is a subclass) of "carbon flux".

-EML 2.2.0 now provides ways to embed references to terms in *[external vocabularies](#external-vocabularies)* (also known as *ontologies*) using HTTP [uniform resource identifiers](#glossary-uri) (or URIs).
+EML 2.2.0 now provides five ways to embed references to terms in *[external vocabularies](#external-vocabularies)* (also known as *ontologies*) using HTTP [uniform resource identifiers](#glossary-uri) (or URIs).
 The association of an element in an EML metadata document with that external reference, is a *semantic annotation*.
 By referencing terms from an external vocabulary, one can provide a rigorous, expressive and consistent interpretation of the metadata.
-This is only true, however, if the external vocabulary itself is well-constructed, and expressed in a W3C semantic web language. .
+This is only true, however, if the external vocabulary itself is well-constructed, and expressed in a W3C semantic web language.
 Since the external reference (or annotation) is to a *controlled vocabulary* or *[ontology](#glossary-ontology)*, the annotation provides a computer-usable [pointer](#glossary-pointer) (the HTTP URI) that [resolves](#glossary-resolve) (and [dereferences](#glossary-dereference)) to a useful description, definition or specification of other relationships for that annotated resource.
 Annotations can also be extracted from an EML document, and re-expressed (formally, "serialized") into a Semantic Web language such as RDF or JSON-LD.
 Annotations (also called "assertions" or "triples" in RDF) collectively contribute to a *[knowledge graph](#glossary-knowledge-graph)*, that captures understanding of the relationship of the contents of datasets (as "instances") with the concepts represented by terms in ontologies (as "classes").

 ### Take-home messages

 - **Semantic statements must be logically consistent, as they are not simply a set of loosely structured keywords.**
-- **EML 2.2.0 has five places or methods to add annotations.**  [[Margaret-- I don't see where you've mentioned this except further below, MPS]]
+- **EML 2.2.0 has five places or methods to add annotations** (described in greater detail below).
 - **The best place for advice and feedback on EML annotations is your data management community**

 ### Organization of this document